-Menaka oversees the governance of Aeon for Ocean.
-She is also involved in communication and outreach for Krill2Whale™ program.
-She has been instrumental in connecting with Marine Biologists, Scientists, various schools and communities on the educational programs.
+Menaka oversees the governance of Aeon for Ocean and is heavily involved in communication and outreach for our Krill2Whale program.
+She has been instrumental in connecting with marine biologists, scientists, and various schools and communities on the educational programs.

 She is a computer engineer and has been in various roles in IT industry.
 She has been volunteering at Save the Water™ managing technology team and in local schools through various educational programs.